 As an alternative, where the ceasing Admission Body is continuing in business, the Fund at its absolute discretion reserves the right to enter into an agreement with the ceasing Admission Body.
-Under this agreement the Fund would accept an appropriate alternative security to be held against any deficit, and would carry out the cessation valuation on an ongoing basis: deficit recovery payments would be derived from this cessation debt.
-This approach would be monitored as part of each triennial valuation: the Fund reserves the right to revert to a "gilts cessation basis" and seek immediate payment of any funding shortfall identified.
+Under this agreement the Fund would accept an appropriate alternative security to be held against any deficit, and would carry out the cessation valuation on the ongoing valuation basis: secondary contributions would be derived from this cessation debt.
+This approach would be monitored as part of each formal valuation and secondary contributions would be reassessed as required.
+The Admission Body may terminate the agreement only via payment of the outstanding debt assessed on the low risk exit basis.
+Furthermore, the Fund reserves the right to revert to a "low risk exit basis" and seek immediate payment of any funding shortfall identified.
 The Fund may seek legal advice in such cases.